Last Updated: December 5, 2025

 What to look for: Native syncing with Salesforce, HubSpot, and other major platforms without paying premium prices.

 Finally, you need features that match your actual workflow.
-Clay tries to do everything, which means you’re paying for capabilities you’ll never use.
+Clay tries to do everything, which can mean you’re paying for capabilities you may never use.

 Now let’s get into the list.